 Dr. Robyn Kimura was born and raised in Sacramento, California.
 She completed a Bachelor of Science degree in Business at Pacific Union College, then received her doctor of medicine degree from Loma Linda University School of Medicine.
 She completed her pediatric residency at Loma Linda University Children’s Hospital.
 She is board-certified by the American Board of Pediatrics and is a fellow of the American Academy of Pediatrics.
 She has been practicing general pediatrics in Sacramento since 2002.
 Dr. Kimura is happily married to her husband, Ron, and enjoys spending time with family and friends, making handmade cards, and staying fit by exercising at the gym.
 Her other interests include eating out and going to Broadway musicals and smooth jazz concerts.
-She can often be seen at her nephews’ and niece’s sporting events (especially youth basketball games).
+She can often be seen at her nephews’ and nieces’ sporting events.

 Our Healthcare Philosophy

 Dr. Sato and Dr. Kimura emphasize preventive medicine (good nutrition, an active lifestyle, safety, and current immunizations) and regular well care to help your child stay healthy.
 If your child is ill and needs a same-day appointment, our friendly and helpful staff will help you schedule one.
 We believe communication is essential to a good doctor-patient relationship so we make every effort to listen to parents’ concerns, encourage you to ask questions, and provide the most recent medical information so you can make informed decisions about your child’s health.
 Whether your child is a newborn, teen, or somewhere in between, we utilize the latest health recommendations with over 30 years combined pediatric experience to help you keep your child healthy.